isabella232/support/INTRO.md

 ### Infallibility

-At the end of the day, reliability over long periods of time are what actually earns a stack adoption and approval.
+At the end of the day, reliability over long periods of time is what earns a stack approval and adoption.
 At this point, the SuPPort architecture has a billion production requests under its belt here at PayPal, but on the way we put it through the proverbial paces.
 We confirmed at various points that the architecture:

 * Gracefully sheds traffic under load (no unbounded queues here)
 * Can and has run at 90%+ CPU load for days at a time